-He attended Los Angeles City College in 1958 where he studied composItion with Leonard Stein.
+Born in Los Angeles CA, Ulrich attended Los Angeles City College in 1958 where he studied composItion with Leonard Stein.
 He graduated with a B.A. in music from Long Beach State College in 1963.
 While there, he studied with Leon Dallin and Robert Tyndall.
-He is also a charter member of the Kappa Omicron chapter of PHI MU ALPHA fraternity.
+He is also a charter member of the Kappa Omicron chapter of Phi Mu Alpha fraternity.

-Post graduate studies were at Los Angeles State College in 1964 studying composition with Byong-Kon Kim.
+Ulrich’s post graduate studies were at Los Angeles State College in 1964 studying composition with Byong-Kon Kim.
 At this time, he also received his California State teaching credential.
+He also took master classes at UCLA in film scoring and composition with Eddie Manson and Walter Scharf.

 In 1965 he taught instrumental music at Belvedere Junior High in East Los Angeles, then moved to the Montebello Unified School District in 1967, teaching at Eastmont Junior High School.

-He was band director at Montebello High School (1968-73) with award winning jazz, concert and marching bands.
-He moved to Schurr High School (1973-1986) building it’s program with award winning jazz, concert and marching bands.
+Ulrich served as band director at Montebello High School (1968–1973) with award winning jazz, concert, and marching bands.
+He moved to Schurr High School in 1973, building its program through similar ensembles through 1986.

-In 1970, Ulrich took members of the Montebello High School band and choir on a 6 week European tour under the auspices of the Foreign Study League, teaching and conducting concerts in Barcelona, Rome, Venice, Florence, Salzburg and Paris.
+Ulrich took members of the Montebello High School band and choir on a 6 week European tour in 1970 under the auspices of the Foreign Study League, teaching and conducting concerts in Barcelona, Rome, Venice, Florence, Salzburg, and Paris.
+During his 36-year tenure in education, he also taught physical science, swimming, computer science, and journalism.

 Albums